Maksym-Tymchenko/battleship_game_python_cw/README.md

 This is a coursework assignment that I completed as part of my Python module in my MSc Artificial Intelligence.
 The details of the coursework are described in <em>description.pdf</em>.
 My contribution consisted in completing some of the classes in the existing project structure described below in order to create a battleship game that has manual, automatic and AI mode.

+## Play Game

-You can play the game against an AI player by cloning the repository and running `python3 main.py 2`.
+You can play the game against an automatic AI player by cloning the repository and running `python3 main.py 3`.
+A complete list of playing options includes:

+- `python3 main.py 0` Manual Vs Manual Simulation
+- `python3 main.py 1` Manual Vs Random Simulation
+- `python3 main.py 2` Random Vs Random Simulation
+- `python3 main.py 3` Manual Vs Automatic Simulation
+- `python3 main.py 4` Random Vs Automatic Simulation
+- `python3 main.py 5` Automatic Vs Automatic Simulation

 ## Project Structure